Adult self reflection guides

 Open guideA calm way to prepare for a first conversation with a doctor, primary care clinician, or other qualified professional.

-Open guideA safe overview of masking, effort, recovery, and why outward appearance may not show the full picture.
+Open guideA careful overview of masking, effort, recovery, and why outward appearance may not show the full picture.

 Open guideA simple introduction to ADHD and autistic trait overlap, written carefully without diagnostic claims.